 Harmony France and Danni Smith have announced the two-show inaugural season for their Chicago-based Firebrand Theatre, a musical theatre company committed to empowering and employing women.

 The season will get underway November 11–December 17 with the Chicago premiere of Lizzie, a musical about Lizzie Borden.
-The show has music and lyrics by Steven Cheslik-deMayer, Alan Stevens Hewitt, and Tim Maner, and book by Maner.
+The show has music by Steven Cheslik-deMeyer and Alan Stevens Hewitt, lyrics by Cheslik-deMeyer and Tim Maner and book by Maner.

 Victoria Bussert will direct the show, with a cast to be announced later.
 The production will play at The Den Theatre’s Upstairs Main Stage.